WAVM/WAVM/README.md

 # Building and running it

 To build it, you'll need CMake and [LLVM 6.0](http://llvm.org/releases/download.html#6.0.0).
+You can execute the `./Build/build.sh` script, that will automatically pull `llvm6` and build the project.

 If CMake can't find your LLVM directory, you can manually give it the location in the LLVM_DIR CMake configuration variable.
 Note that on Windows, you must compile LLVM from source, and manually point the LLVM_DIR configuration variable at `<LLVM build directory>\lib\cmake\llvm`.

 ### Building WAVM on Windows

 **1.)
 Install the [Visual Studio C++ Build Tools for Visual Studio 2015 or 2017](http://landinghub.visualstudio.com/visual-cpp-build-tools)**